COVID-19 – Fall/Winter 2021-2022 Season

-Any questions should be directed to the club email at: firstname.lastname@example.org
+Please read all information on this page.
+Any questions should be directed to the club email at firstname.lastname@example.org

 There are many protocols our club, including board members, coaches, participants and families, need to follow to make this a successful season.
 The steps and protocols required in order to safely participate in skating lessons this coming season are outlined below.
 Please be patient and work with us cooperatively by staying informed and providing documentation where required.

-Note: These club steps and protocols are subject to change as Skate Canada-Manitoba protocols are updated based on the latest information from Manitoba Public Health.
+Note: COVID-19 protocols are subject to change as Skate Canada-Manitoba protocols and facilities protocols are updated based on the latest information and public health orders from the Manitoba Government.

 All SRSC Program Participants (skaters) and Spectators (parents/guardians/other adult observers) MUST adhere to the following Steps and Protocols: